 Beginning with Orff-Schulwerk mallet and hand percussion in grades TK-2, the program seeks to provide our students with a firm grasp of fundamental musical concepts, including breathing, phrasing, and timing.
 The Orff-Schulwerk Approach is one of several developmental approaches our music educators use to teach music, combining music, movement, drama and speech into lessons that are similar to a child’s world of play.
 The Orff-Schulwerk Approach is now used throughout the world to teach students to enjoy making music individually and in groups, in a natural and comfortable environment.
 From a teaching perspective, Orff-Schulwerk is the process of breaking down each activity into its simplest form and then presenting those steps one at a time to eventually create a complete performance.
 Orff-Schulwerk is offered at Saint Anne School by a leading expert in the method, Mary Ann Cummins of Crosroads School for the Arts and Sciences.
-We currently have an ensemble of over two dozen Orfff-Schulwerk mallet instruments (including xylophones, glockenspiels, and metalaphones) and a large collection of Orff-Schulwerk hand percussion instruments (including hand drums, timpani, triangles, bells, maracas, shakers, rhythm sticks and scrapers).
+We currently have an ensemble of over 40 Orfff-Schulwerk mallet instruments (including xylophones, glockenspiels, and metalaphones) and a large collection of Orff-Schulwerk hand percussion instruments (including hand drums, timpani, triangles, bells, maracas, shakers, rhythm sticks and scrapers).

 Strings: Violin, Viola and Cello

 Saint Anne School partners with SOL-LA Music Academy to introduce string instruction in violin, viola and cello to students in grades 3 to 8.
 Our students have use of the school’s violins, violas and cellos free of charge upon signing a use and care agreement.